network-unit-testing-system/nuts/docs/source/testbundles/alltestbundles.rst

 .. attention::

   Nornir parallelizes tasks, and this test bundle uses iperf3 to determine the bandwidth.
 This generates a conflict: A destination may be blocked for Host A because a parallel task for Host B is already connected to the same destination.
 In this case, task execution fails.
-As of Dec 2020, the `pull request for iperf3 <https://github.com/esnet/iperf/pull/1074>`__ is still open which allows parallel connections from one server to several clients.
+The `pull request for iperf3 <https://github.com/esnet/iperf/pull/1074>`__ is still open which should allow parallel connections from one server to several clients.
 Until this is merged and released, please see the requirements below for solutions.

 **Requirements**:

-  * ``iperf3`` must be installed on all Linux hosts and destinations.
+  * Linux hosts required with ``iperf3`` installed.
   * Run nornir with one thread only:
   * Adjust your nornir configuration for this test bundle only: in ``nr-config.yaml`` set ``num_workers: 1``.
-    * Alternative: Define a second nornir configuration ``nr-config-one-worker.yaml``, in which you set ``num_workers: 1``.
-Then create a file called ``conftest.py`` and place it in the same directory as this test bundle.
-In the file you overwrite the ``nornir_config_file()`` fixture to return your newly-created nornir configuration.

 **Test Bundle:** Tests if a connection between two hosts achieves a certain minimum bandwidth.